google/zetasql/docs/conditional_expressions.md

   B,
   CASE
     WHEN A > 60 THEN 'red'
-    WHEN A > 30 THEN 'blue'
+    WHEN B = 6 THEN 'blue'
     ELSE 'green'
     END
     AS result